Blog

 But if you think that’s where things end, think again.

-Today we’re unpacking exactly how coworking spaces make money, and more importantly, how you can optimize your business model to ensure profitability long-term.
+Today we’re unpacking exactly how coworking spaces make money, and more importantly, how you can optimize the business model of your coworking space to ensure profitability long-term.

-The knowledge in this article is based on our 10+ years of experience in the coworking industry working with hundreds of owners and operators to run successful, profitable coworking businesses.
+The knowledge in this article is based on the Optix team’s 10+ years of experience in the coworking industry working alongside hundreds of owners and operators to run successful, profitable coworking businesses.

 What is the coworking space business model?